Revised with new information as of Jauary 28, 2008

 Maintaining a Web site is just as important as building it in the first place!

-This is just as true for nonprofit organizations (on which the Coyote Communications web site is focused) as it is for for-profit organizations.
 Unfortunately, most organizations put much more effort into the initial design and launch of a site than they do in keeping the content fresh and keeping the site growing to best serve all staff and clients.
 It is imperative that your organization maintains a commitment to posting accurate, timely information online.
 If people who visit your site find that the information never changes, they will stop accessing it.

-Maintaining a Web site is never done: new information will always be waiting to be uploaded, old information will need to be updated, staff and users will provide suggestions that need to be incorporated, etc.
+Maintaining a web site is never done: new information will always be waiting to be uploaded, old information will need to be updated, staff and users will provide suggestions that need to be incorporated, etc.

-Even so, maintaining a Web site will be easy if you incorporate any text you already are preparing for paper newsletters, annual reports, progress reports to funders, speeches to conferences or civi groups, etc. Build the maintaining of your web site into your regular communications processes: when final text is sent to a printer for a brochure, it also gets sent to whomever maintains your web site; the day a brochure is sent via postal mail is the day the text is also uploaded on to your web site; the day after your executive director presents at a conference, upload the speech to your web site, etc. Maintaining a web site does NOT have to be extra work over what you are already doing, if you build the maintenance into your communications "system."
+Even so, maintaining a Web site will be easy if you incorporate any text you already are preparing for paper newsletters, annual reports, progress reports to funders, speeches to conferences or civic groups, etc. Build the maintaining of your web site into your regular communications processes:

 Also, NEVER TAKE YOUR SITE DOWN when launching a site redesign.